 In social studies, the K-4 students learn physical geography, basic economics and civics, with special focus on Chicago, Illinois, and the United States.
 Grades 5-8 begin with ancient civilizations and prehistory, and continue through the 20th Century (in 8th grade).

 A complete French language and fine arts program fulfills Edison's humanities curriculum.

-Physical education and health are also critical to the instructional program with nutrition, drug awareness, and family life education taught at all grades.
+Physical education and health are also critical to the instructional program with nutrition and sexual health education taught at all grade levels.